wearesho-team/bobra-cpa/README.md

 It have to implement [ConversionSenderInterface](./src/Interfaces/ConversionSenderInterface.php) and should extend [AbstractSendService](./src/Services/AbstractSendService.php)
 - extend [ConversionSenderFactory](./src/Factories/ConversionSenderFactory.php) with your sender
-- add documentation for configuring new CPA network
+- add documentation for configuring new CPA network, extend CPA networks list in README

 ## Structure